 DofE is recognised the world over as a leading development programme for young people and the Army Cadet Force is one of its largest operating authorities in the United Kingdom.
 It is open to young people aged 14-25 and over 2,000 members of the ACF complete one of its Awards each year.

-The Army Cadet Force PR Training Team exists to train adult members of the ACF in public relations and promotional skills, to help them draw attention to the cadets’ activities in the local community.
-As well as introductory and development courses, the Team also runs a series of specialist courses in event management; writing for the web, blogs and social media; digital photography; using new media; using video; broadcast interview training and audio blogging; and newsletter and marketing writing, design and production.
+The Army Cadet PR Academy exists to train adult members of the Army Cadets in public relations and promotional skills, to help them draw attention to the cadets’ activities in the local community.